osemamekelleche/laracasts_dl/README.md

 # Laracasts_dl

-Script to download Laracasts courses.
+Script to download Laracasts free courses.

 First of all, you need to install all requirements for this script using pip